-These delectable Gluten Free Vegan Pop Tarts are exactly what you’d hope them to be, tender and flakey, yet bursting with strawberry goodness and topped with a sweet glaze that is to die for!
+These delectable Gluten Free Pop Tarts are exactly what you’d hope them to be, tender and flakey, yet bursting with strawberry goodness and topped with a sweet glaze that is to die for!

 Did you ever eat pop tarts as a kid?
 I did, I loved them, especially the strawberry ones.
 Every once in a while I would be able to talk my mom into buying them.